ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 | Backspace                              | To remove the entire selected name and cursor in the `@` position                                                                   |
 | Shift + Arrow keys                     | To select the mention node                                                                                                          |

-_Note_: Once the user is selected and mention node is added to the DOM, it is not possible to edit the name, either user can remove the entire name or can add new name.
+_Note_: The `@mention` node is immutable.
+For an instance, if the user is selected and mention node(`nimble-rich-text-user-mention-view`) is added to the DOM, the only option is to either remove the entire name or can add new name after removing the entire name.
+It is not possible to edit the name, like removing just the last name and keeping the first name.

 _Mouse interactions for `@mention`_